Mary Elizabeth Braddon: Writing

+Publishing

 Braddon founded Belgravia magazine (1866), which presented readers with serialised sensation novels, poems, travel narratives and biographies, along with essays on fashion, history and science.
 It was accompanied by lavish illustrations and offered a source of literature at an affordable cost.
 She also edited Temple Bar magazine.

+Braddon was not just a writer of novels, she also worked as a magazine publisher.
+Thanks to its many illustrations and low cost, Belgravia helped bring literature to a broader audience.

+Legacy

 There is a critical essay on Braddon's work in Michael Sadleir's book Things Past (1944).

 In 2014 the Mary Elizabeth Braddon Association was founded to pay tribute to Braddon's life and work.

+Inspiration and personal life

+Mary Elizabeth Braddon was an avid reader and began writing stories when she was 11 years old.

+She had two siblings, Edward and Maggie: Edward left for India in 1847, and Maggie married Antonion Cartighoni and moved to Naples, leaving Mary and her mother alone.
+This created freedom for Braddon, who moved to the provinces in 1852.
+She was interested in the theatre and performance, and she began a career on stage.
+Between the years 1852 and 1860, she spent most of her time travelling the provinces as an actress under the supervision of her mother.
+She acted in a variety of dramas, for example; Shakespeare, pantomimes, comedies, burlesques, and topical dramas about India and the Crimea.
+Braddon also took roles in "some of the most famous melodramas of the period", including well-known plays such as Black-Eyed Susan and Charles Reade's new works, which would later be transformed into sensation novels.
+Despite her enthusiasm for and dedication to the theatre, she never had leading roles and due to it, she gradually transferred her energies to writing novels instead.
+Her acting career inspired her to later write plays and poetry.

+In January 1864, Maxwell claimed that Braddon and Maxwell were not married.

 Partial list of fiction

 Some bibliographical material in this incomplete list comes from Jarndyce booksellers' catalogue Women's Writers 1795–1927.
 Part I: A–F (Summer 2017).

 Dramatisations

 Several of Braddon's works have been dramatised, including: